 Under the Regulatory Flexibility Act (5 U.S.C.
 601-612), we have considered the impact of this proposed rule on small entities.
 The Coast Guard certifies under 5 U.S.C.
 605(b) that this proposed rule will not have a significant economic impact on a substantial number of small entities.

-This rule may affect the following entities, some of which may be small entities: The owners or operators of vessels intending to enter, transit through, anchor in, or remain within that portion of St. Thomas Harbor encompassed within the special local regulations from 11:00 a.m. until 2:00 p.m. on March 22, 2013 through March 24, 2013.
+This rule may affect the following entities, some of which may be small entities: the owners or operators of vessels intending to enter, transit through, anchor in, or remain within any of the regulated areas during the respective enforcement period.
 For the reasons discussed in the Regulatory Planning and Review section above, this rule will not have a significant economic impact on a substantial number of small entities.